How To Iterate Maps In C++ (With Examples)

 • Using the auto keyword, we will iterate over the map and calculate the element frequency.

 The result of the above code is given in the image below.
-By looking at it we will see that we have successfully performed our task.
+By looking at it, we will see that we have successfully performed our task.

 Output:

-Range-Based for Loops for Map Iteration Output
+Output image of the Range-Based For Loops for C++ Map Iteration

-The above program also works with unordered_map in C++ although the order of each element may be random.
+Many of you may wonder, “Can we iterate in unordered_map C++?”
+Absolutely!
+The above program also works with unordered_map in C++, although the order of each element may be random.

-We can also iterate a map in C++ by using the lambda function and the for_each method.
+We can also iterate over a map in C++ by using the lambda function and the for_each method.
 In this case, the lambda function will act as a callback.
 Let’s see the code given below to understand this.

 #include <iostream>